Note: The Melitta Caffeo Solo is only available in the UK.

 Two of my co-workers would like to add a few comments about the six-month test we’ve done for the Melitta Caffeo CI.

 Mauricio: I use the Caffeo CI every day, actually.
 I’ve even invented my own drink.
-I always make a café americano with an extra shot of espresso, and then add a nice layer of milk foam to top it all off.
+I always make a café americano with an extra shot of espresso, and then add a nice layer of milk froth to top it all off.

-I especially like how this machine works so quickly and still manages to make really good milk foam.
+I especially like how this machine works so quickly and still manages to make really good milk froth.
 Even cleaning it is less work than I imagined.
 Then again, we also quickly stopped using the milk container and put the hose right into the milk carton.
 It’s just more efficient when making many drinks, and when the milk runs out, we just pull out another carton from the fridge.

 If you just put in a bit of effort to polish the outside of the Caffeo CI, the machine looks brand new.
 It will be interesting to see what it looks like after a few years.
 We were all super excited when Arne told us, “This machine is for the office, but the only condition is that you need to use it a lot.”
 We definitely have.